 No one ever anticipates a serious personal injury; we assume they happen to other people, not to us or to our loved ones.
 The sad truth is, though, that the average person is only one medical emergency from losing everything.
-When your injury was caused by the negligence of another person, you can make a claim for compensation that will help you keep your home, fix your car, pay your bills and protect your family.
+When your injury was caused by the negligence of another person, you can make a claim for compensation that will help you keep your home, fix your car, pay your bills, and protect your family.

-At Banks and Jones, our Knoxville personal injury lawyers have been fighting on behalf of the injured in Tennessee for more than 25 years.
+At Banks & Jones, our Knoxville personal injury lawyers have been fighting on behalf of the injured in Tennessee for more than 25 years.
 We offer you practical, honest advice about your chances and about your options, so you can make informed decisions about your future.
 If the only way to recover the compensation you’re owed is to go to trial, you can rest easy: we’re among the most aggressive, no-nonsense trial attorneys out there, and we don’t back down from a fight.

-What types of cases do you take?
+What types of cases do our Knoxville trial lawyers handle?